I attended the Apple Entrepreneur Camp. Here’s why you should too

 Now, we’re building a solution that will help raise user awareness for healthy and sustainable fitness goals, but at the same time build a gamified plan and get them excited about making measured progress every day.

 We are also working on making the app more exciting.
 I realized that excitement creates not just a better experience for users, but is crucial for weight loss.
 Shaking off extra pounds is a tiresome and often frustrating process.
-Something like gamification and interactive design can motivate people to stick to their weight loss routine and help them achieve their goals.
+Something like gamification and interactive design can motivate people to stick to their weight-loss routine and help them achieve their goals.

 And that’s just the beginning.
 I’m still amazed at how life-changing one week of hard work at the Apple Entrepreneur Camp can be for a female CEO.